 Usnic acid is a secondary metabolite of lichens.
 Some species of lichens have been used in traditional medicine for pain relief, fever, and wound healing.
 Usnic acid is used as a preservative in cosmetic products.
 It demonstrated antioxidant (1), anti-inflammatory (2), antimicrobial (3) (4), antiproliferative and anticancer (5) (6) (7) (16), and dermal burn healing (17) properties in vitro and in animal models.
-A clinical study using a formulation of usnic acid and zinc showed its effectiveness against genital human papillomavirus infection (8).
+A clinical study using a formulation of usnic acid and zinc showed effectiveness against genital human papillomavirus infection (8).

 Over-the-counter supplements that contain usnic acid have been promoted for weight loss but scientific evidence is lacking (9).